Malte311/Fly-Scraper/README.md

 ```

 2. Adjust the `docker-compose.yml` file.
 Specify the correct server url and port.
+If you want
+to get notifications via email, you need a gmail account.
+Set the `MAIL_USER` variable to the
+sender email (has to be a gmail account) and `MAIL_PW` to the corresponding app password (not
+the "normal" password!).
+The receiving email address can use any email provider.

 ```yaml